 - 212 Profile Specification (Profile): A Specification that references one of the Platform Edition Spec- - 213 ifications and zero or more other JCP Specifications (that are not already a part of a Platform - 214 Edition Specification.)
 APIs from the referenced Platform Edition must be included according to - the referencing rules set out in that Platform Edition Specification.
 Other referenced Specifica- - tions must be referenced in their entirety. - Program Management Office (PMO): The group within Oracle that is responsible for adminis tering the JCP and chairing the EC. - Proposed Final Draft: The version of the draft Specification that will be used as the basis forthe RI and TCK. - Public Draft Specification Reconsideration Ballot: The EC ballot to determine if a revised draft should proceed after Public Review. - Public Review: A 30 to 90 day period when the public can review and comment on the draftSpecification. - 225 Public Review Ballot: The EC ballot to determine if a draft should proceed after Public Review. - Ratified Seat: An Executive Committee seat filled by the ratification process described in sec-tion 3.7.5. - Reference Implementation (RI): The prototype or "proof of concept" implementation of a Specification. - 230 Release: A Final Release or a Maintenance Release - 231 Specification: See Java Specification. - Specification Lead (Spec Lead): The Member Representative or individual JCP Member who leads an Expert Group and who is responsible for its deliverables as defined in this Process Document. - Technology Compatibility Kit (TCK): The suite of tests, tools, and documentation that is used to determine if an implementation of a JSR complies with the Specification. - Transfer Ballot: The EC ballot to approve transfer of ownership of a Specification, RI, and TCK from one JCP Member to another.
 (Transfer of ownership does not mean transfer of IP rights, only the right to start again.
-The new Spec Lead can, however, negotiate a transfer of IP with the old Spec Lead.) - Umbrella Java Specification Request (UJSR): A JSR that defines or revises a Platform Edition or Profile Specification.
+The new Spec Lead can, however, negotiate a transfer of IP with the old Spec Lead.) - 241 Umbrella Java Specification Request (UJSR): A JSR that defines or revises a Platform Edition 242 or Profile Specification.
 A UJSR proceeds through the JCP like any other JSR. - The terms "must", "must not", "required", "shall", "shall not", "should", "should not", "recommended", "may" and "optional" are used in this document in accordance with the IETF's RFC 2119. - The use of the term day or days in this document refers to calendar days unless otherwise specified.

-247 3.
-THE JAVA COMMUNITY PROCESS PROGRAM
+3. THE JAVA COMMUNITY PROCESS PROGRAM 247

-249 3.1 JCP membership
+3.1 JCP membership 249

-In order to enable the broadest possible participation in the work of the JCP several different roles and membership levels have been defined.
+250 In order to enable the broadest possible participation in the work of the JCP several different roles and 251 membership levels have been defined.

-252 3.1.1 Observer
+3.1.1 Observer 252

-Individuals need not sign a formal JCP Membership Agreement in order to observe and comment on Expert Group activities, since they may take advantage of the JCP's transparency mechanisms such as public mailing lists and Issue Trackers.
-(Typically, however, Observers will need to register at jcp.org and possibly also at java.net.)
-Observers are not eligible to join Expert Groups, to run for election to the Executive Committee, or to vote in the JCP's annual elections.
+253 Individuals need not sign a formal JCP Membership Agreement in order to observe and comment on 254 Expert Group activities, since they may take advantage of the JCP's transparency mechanisms such 255 as public mailing lists and Issue Trackers.
+Information on how to provide feedback can be found on the 256 JSR's collaborative project page (a pointer to that page is provided on the JSR page at icp.org).
+Observers are not eligible to join Expert Groups, to run for election to the Executive Committee, or to vote 257 258 in the JCP's annual elections.

-258 3.1.2 Partner Member
+259 3.1.2 Partner Member

-Non-profit organizations such as Java User Groups that are unwilling or unable (because they are not legal entities) to sign the JSPA may sign a simplified Partner Membership Agreement that focuses on the promotion of JCP activities in collaboration with JCP Members and the PMO.
+260 Non-profit organizations such as Java User Groups that are unwilling or unable (because they are not legal entities) to sign the JSPA may sign a simplified Partner Membership Agreement that focuses on 261 262 the promotion of JCP activities in collaboration with JCP Members and the PMO.